pavelsavara/jsco/README.md

 - just JS (no rust dependency), TypeScript, RollupJS

 ## Status
-This is demo-ware quality right now!
+🚧 This is demo-ware quality right now: There are still few things **hardcoded and fake** 🚧

 See [./TODO.md](./TODO.md), contributors are welcome!